George Strait: 1980s

-In the spring of 1981, Strait released his first single for MCA Records, titled "Unwound", which climbed to number six on the Billboard Hot Country Songs chart that year, and was included on his debut album Strait Country.
-The record featured two more singles including "Down and Out", a number-16 hit for Strait, and "If You're Thinking You Want a Stranger (There's One Coming Home)".
+In the spring of 1981, Strait released his first single for MCA Records, titled "Unwound", which climbed to number six on the Billboard Hot Country Songs chart that year and was included on his debut album Strait Country.
+The record featured two other singles including "Down and Out", a number 16 hit for Strait, and "If You're Thinking You Want a Stranger (There's One Coming Home)".

-Strait Country was hailed by critics as a "new-traditionalist" breakthrough that broke the trend of pop-influenced country prevalent at the time.
-1982 saw the release of Strait's second album, the critically acclaimed Strait from the Heart, which featured the first number-one single of his career, "Fool Hearted Memory", and the top-five Western ballad "Amarillo by Morning" originally sung and written by Terry Stafford in 1973 that would later become one of Strait's signature songs.
+Strait Country was hailed by critics as being a "new-traditionalist" breakthrough that broke the trend of pop-influenced country prevalent at the time.
+The critically acclaimed Strait from the Heart, his second album, was released in 1982 and featured the first number-one single of his career, "Fool Hearted Memory" and the top-five Western ballad "Amarillo by Morning" which was originally sung and written by Terry Stafford in 1973.
+It later became one of Strait's signature songs.
 In 1983, Strait made his first appearance at the Houston Livestock Show and Rodeo, when the headlining star, Eddie Rabbitt became sick with the flu.
 Performing at that rodeo has since become a mainstay throughout his career.
 He has made more than 20 appearances at the rodeo and played for more than one million fans.

 Strait recorded 17 number ones during the decade, including a string of five that lasted from 1983 to 1984 from his next two albums Right or Wrong, his first number-one album and the CMA award-winning Does Fort Worth Ever Cross Your Mind.
 The next year, he won the CMA award for top male vocalist, and released his first greatest hits compilation, which featured songs from his first three albums.
 Also in 1985, Strait released Something Special, the third-straight number-one album of his career, featuring the number-one single "The Chair".
 In 1986, Strait repeated as the CMA vocalist of the year and released his fourth number-one album #7.